tsackton/taelgar/People/Historical Figures/Avatus.md

 ---
 ### Emperor Avatus

 The ruler of an autocracy established on the southern edge of Sembara in the DR 1420s.
-Comissioned the [[Mirror of Soul Trapping]].
+Commissioned the [[Mirror of Soul Trapping]].

 %% Tim: is he a human or hobgoblin or do you care?
 I've been thinking of him as a hobgoblin but I'm not sure it matters.
-He has come up a bunch in my game though so I'd like to decide. %%
+He has come up a bunch in my game though so I'd like to decide.

+Don't have strong feelings human vs hobgoblin; feel free to choose, or he could be something else entirely.

+I think the exact history of where this dominion came from can probably be left a bit unclear.
+I do think the vibe kind of suggests that in the aftermath of the fall of Drankor, Sembara is a bit of a backwater, initially.
+Especially once the Dunmari arrive in late 1100s and clear up the lingering curse, you have a pretty powerful set of realms from Cymea - Isingue - Dunmar - Chardon.
+The Skaer in a more raiding phase, and the Dominion of Avatus, really kind of hem in Sembara pre-Derik I.

+%%